Skip to the main content.

 • Fingerprints: This is one of the most commonly used biometric identifiers, often employed in various security systems for identity verification.

-• Retina and iris scans: These involve unique patterns in a person's retina or iris and are used in some high-security authentication systems.
+• Retina and iris scans: These involve the use of unique patterns in a person's retina or iris and are used in some high-security authentication systems.

 • Voiceprints: Voice characteristics can be analyzed to create a unique representation of a person's voice, used for identity verification in voice recognition systems.